-We've just about reached that point on the calendar when even the staunchest pigskin devotee turns his attention to basketball brackets, as 86 percent of you indicated in
+We've just about reached that point on the calendar when even the staunchest pigskin devotee turns his attention to basketball brackets, as 86 percent of you indicated in last Mailbag's spring football survey.
+I, for one, plan to carve out a hefty dent in the couch for conference tournaments on Thursday and Friday.

 (Having said that, one of the few downsides about moving to the West Coast is it's nearly impossible to watch as much hoops as I did before.
 For one thing, regular-season games start at 4 p.m. on weekdays.
 At that time, I'm usually still at "the office" (Panera Bread).
 Also, it's 72 degrees and sunny here this week.
 It takes some serious discipline to sit inside for 12 straight hours.
 But I digress.)